Script Revision Lab in Spanish

 About the Lab

-The lab is facilitated by a professional in the field with ample experience in both teaching and writing.
+The workshop is facilitated by a professional in the field with ample experience in both teaching and writing.
 In addition to the professional script guidance provided by the facilitator through group sessions and individual meetings, as well as additional professional advice by guest speakers, the program provides accommodations and meals throughout the two-week residential workshop and offers the participants the opportunity to workshop their projects with other international filmmakers of high caliber, be part of a community of other like-minded filmmakers, and access the Cine Qua Non Lab film professional network, all in an absolutely beautiful, protected and inspiring setting, free of stress and distractions.

-Each participant has two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
+Each participant has at least two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
 The filmmakers can work through additional story and structure questions at their discretion, follow-up on issues that may have come up during the workshop sessions, and bring new ideas to the table.

-Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
+Participants have ample independent time outside of the workshop and one-on-one sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.

 After the residential workshop is over, a follow-up session is held online in April/May.
 Participants are expected to have progressed with their scripts to the stage of an extensive rewrite of their draft.
 The follow-up sessions with the facilitator focus on the rewrites, remaining issues and possible solutions.